 When it comes to meeting the needs of society, it’s not that we are using a great tool badly.
 Rather, there are a series of essential defects with the tool we’ve been trying to use.
-It can be repaired – but only when we clearly see what those essential flaws are.
 There are eight of them – and they all follow from the first one.

 Coercion/Force.
 You do not get to choose how much money to give to the government based on their efficiency, their impact, or their results.
 The same amount of money will be taken from you regardless.

 Guaranteed unlimited revenue.
 Since you have no choice in how much the government takes from you, government can and does easily increase its revenue without limit.
 Therefore, it has no practical need or incentive to curb waste, spend wisely, or even monitor whether its spending solves social problems.

 Massive concentration of money and power.
 The system of collecting money by force ensures that just a few people make decisions on how large amounts of the people’s money are spent.
 This makes it worthwhile for special interests to seek favors from politicians, and is the essence of political corruption.

 Disincentivizes quality in social services.
 Since people cannot send their tax money elsewhere, organizations that would address social needs more effectively or efficiently than government agencies are either underfunded or never see the light of day.
 Moreover, that lack of competition prevents us from fairly judging the effectiveness of government solutions against all of the better solutions we’ve been prevented from having, so the quality of those government solutions falls unchecked.